keerthanrgowda/Registration-Form-GUI/README.md

 2. Detailed Registration Form (Student)
 3. Automatically save the data in a spreadsheet

+Note: Edit the file and update the location of the spreadsheet file before running the code

 Hope you like this project.
 Feel free to connect with me on [GitHub](https://github.com/keerthanrgowda) and [Instagram](https://istagram.com/keerthanrgowda).

 Happy Coding :)